Mimosa Hall (Roswell, Georgia)

 Mimosa Hall is a Greek Revival mansion in Roswell, Georgia, built in 1841.
 It is one of several historically significant buildings in the city and is a contributing property of the Roswell Historic District on the National Register of Historic Places.

 History

 The antebellum mansion sits on a 9 acre estate originally built in 1841 for John Dunwoody, one of the shareholders in the Roswell Manufacturing Company.
-General Andrew J. Hansell purchased the home in 1869 from George H. Camp and named the home after the mimosa trees contained on the property.
+Andrew J. Hansell purchased the home in 1869 from George H. Camp and named the home after the mimosa trees on the property.
 Mrs. Barrington King purchased the house in 1898.

 Architect Neel Reid purchased the home in 1916, reconstituted the courtyard and gardens, designed the fieldstone driveway, converted the twin parlors into a large drawing room, and added modern plumbing, electricity and a furnace.
 Reid bought the front door from an old house on lower Fifth Avenue in New York City that was home to the first Bishop of New York and installed at Mimosa Hall.
 After Reid's death in 1926, his family retained ownership until 1937.